You were in the hospital after having a stroke. Stroke happens when blood flow to part of the brain stops.

-Do not smoke cigarettes.
-Ask your doctor for help quitting if you need to.
-Do not let anybody smoke in your home.
+DO NOT smoke.
+Ask your health care provider for help quitting if you need to.
+DO NOT let anybody smoke in your home.

 Try to stay away from stressful situations.
-If you feel stressed all the time or feel very sad and blue, talk with your doctor or nurse.
+If you feel stressed all the time or feel very sad , talk with your health care provider.

 Many patients who have had a stroke feel sad or depressed at times.
 Talk to friends or family about this.
-Ask your doctor about seeing a professional to help you with these feelings.
+Ask your health care provider about seeking professional help.

 Call your doctor if you have: